What is a private carer or personal assistant?

 Before employing someone, you must check they are legally entitled to work in the UK.
 To establish this, you can either:

 - Check the applicant’s original documents (such as their passport).
 Use the government’s online tool to identify which documents give someone the right to work in the UK.
 You should make copies of the documents, and record the date you made the check.

 - Check their right to work online.
 You’ll need their date of birth and a right to work share code.

 Individual personal assistants don’t have to be registered with one of the care regulators.
 However, if you’re employing a personal care assistant, you should check that they have had relevant training (for example, QCFs, or their predecessor, NVQ qualifications), including training in lifting and manual handling.

 Do a Disclosure and Barring Service (DBS) check

-- the certificate is of the right level and type for the role applied for.
+You can accept a previously issued certificate, but you must check that the applicant’s identity matches the details on the certificate, and the certificate is of the right level and type for the role applied for.

 Working time and holidays

 Most employees can’t be required to work more than an average of 48 hours a week unless they expressly agree otherwise with you.
 Most employees are also entitled to 5.6 weeks’ paid holiday per year.
 See Gov.uk for more details.